 Rhubarb is picked from the end of April until it freezes.

-Opens the third Saturday in September and ends October 31.
+Opens the fourth Saturday in September and ends October 31.

-Squash, Raspberries, Pumpkins, Gourds, Decorative Corn, Straw Bales, Corn Stalks, Broom Corn and in season vegetables.
+Squash, Raspberries, Pumpkins, Gourds, Decorative Corn, Straw Bales, Corn Stalks, and in season vegetables.

 Guide to Availability at the Market or Farm